FengyiQuan/ride-sharing-service-web-app/README.md

 - When a user requests a ride, he/she becomes the owner of that ride.
-Requesting a ride should involve specifying a destination address, a required arrival (date & me), the number of total passengers from the owner’s party, and optionally, a vehicle type and any other special requests1
+Requesting a ride should involve specifying a destination address, a required arrival (date & me), the number of total passengers from the owner’s party, and optionally, a vehicle type and any other special requests.
-.
 A request will also indicate whether this ride can be shared or not – a shared ride can be joined by other users (ride sharers).
 A ride owner would be able to modify a ride request up unl it is confirmed (a ride becomes confirmed once a driver accepts the ride and is in route).
 A ride is open from the me it is requested unl that point.
 A ride owner can also